celery/celery/docs/configuration.rst

 Exact same semantics as :setting:`CELERY_IMPORTS`, but can be used as a means to have different import categories.

+The modules in this setting are imported after the modules in :setting:`CELERY_IMPORTS`.

 .. setting:: CELERYD_FORCE_EXECV